UrbanRec/UrbanRec2024/cfp.md

 - [Overleaf Template](https://www.overleaf.com/latex/templates/template-for-submissions-to-ceur-workshop-proceedings-ceur-ws-dot-org/wqyfdgftmcfw)

 ### Review Process
-All submissions will undergo a single-blind peer review by at least two Program Committee members.
-Accepted papers will be published as open-access proceedings on ceur-ws.org and presented at the workshop.
+All submissions will be evaluated in a single-blind peer review by a minimum of two Program Committee members, who will assess them for workshop relevance, quality, originality, clarity, and research potential.
+Authors whose papers are accepted will be invited to showcase their research at the workshop, with their work being published as open-access workshop proceedings on ceur-ws.org.

 **Note:** Attendance and presentation by at least one author of each accepted paper is mandatory.